 The National Engineering Competition for Girls is now CLOSED!

-The competition, kindly sponsored by Rolls-Royce and EDF Energy, is now closed!
-Thank you to all who have submitted their entries, we will announce the finalists at the end of January 2015.
+The 2014-15 competition, kindly sponsored by Rolls-Royce and EDF Energy, is now closed!
+Thank you to all who have submitted their entries, and congratulations to our winners!
+Look out for the next competition, launching in September 2015.

 Our aim was to invite every girl in secondary education aged 11-18 across the UK to take part in this competition that will offer winners a £1,000 prize, an engineering mentor, the opportunity to showcase their entry at the Big Bang Fair 2015 and much more!